krzbar/KJVJMRKK_mvSLOUCH/README.md

     Directory contains scripts that demonstrate aspects of the likelihood calculations by mvSLOUCH.

     1.1) test_rotation_invariance_mvSLOUCH.R
           script demonstrates that mvSLOUCH's likelihood calculations are rotation invariant.

 2) Carnivorans

     Directory contains files connected the the Carnivrons' vignette in mvSLOUCH

     2.1) Carnivora_mvSLOUCH_objects.RData
            Full output of the running the R code in the vignette.
-With mvSLOUCH is a very bare-minimum subset of this file that allows for the creation of the vignette
+With mvSLOUCH is a very bare-minimum subset of this file that allows for the creation of the
+           vignette.